Sutro Baths: One of San Francisco’s Most Unique Spots

-The best view is looking out at the rocks in the water, as from this angle you can see the heart shaped rock way out in the water (this is the only angle you can see the heart from).
+The best view is looking out at the rocks in the water.
+From this angle, you can see the heart shaped rock way out in the distance (this is the only angle you can see the heart from).
 You can also get a good view of the baths to the left of you from this vantage point as well.
-When you are done head back to the split and down to the baths.
+When you are done, head back to the split and down to the baths.

 The baths themselves are a variable playground for the explorer.
-There is so much climb on and look around at while you are down there.
+There is so much climb on and explore while you are down there.

-I spent a good 45 minutes just walking around, going out on the cement paths and just trying to find the best angles.
+I spent a good 45 minutes just walking around, going out on the cement paths, and trying to find the best angles.